Article to video generator for instant videos | HeyGen

 Create the finished video, then export the versions you need.
 Publish on social, embed near the original article, or add to email campaigns.

 An article-to-video tool converts written content like blogs, news posts, and guides into videos.
-It summarises key ideas, adds narration, and pairs visuals so your audience can watch instead of only reading.
+It summarizes key ideas, adds narration, and pairs visuals so your audience can watch instead of only reading.

 Clear, structured articles with defined sections or headings convert especially well.
 How-to guides, list posts, thought leadership, and news updates are all strong candidates.
 Even dense resources benefit from being broken into visual stories, especially when you convert articles to video.